Achievable logoAchievable logo

 Brokerage account types

-Brokerage accounts provide investors with the opportunity to invest in a wide range of securities.
-We’ll discuss the various account types eligible for trading in this chapter, including:
+Brokerage accounts give investors access to a wide range of securities.
+This chapter covers the main account registrations eligible for trading, including:

 • Individual